azurecitadel/azurecitadel.github.io/guides/prereqs/vscode.md

 ![](/guides/prereqs/images/vscode/personalised.png)

 > Windows 10 also allows you to set custom colours for Windows' title bars in the Color Settings area.
 Mine is set to 59, 66, 82, which is the same as the Nord background colour for the status bar.

+## Using Visual Studio Code

+Visual Studio Code is amazingly powerful and flexible.

+It is highly recommended to spend a little time with the Help and Learn resources on the welcome page in order to familiarise yourself.

 ## Useful Keyboard Shortcuts